Have TWO international ATM cards linked to your bank accounts all accessible by secure Internet Banking.

 Walk away and try another bank.

-Luckily, I was reimbursed this loss later in New Delhi, India. 🤗
+Luckily, I was reimbursed later, in New Delhi, India.

 Airport + luxury hotel exchange booths are to be avoided